Florida executed 19 people last year and Democrats called it a political stunt.

 Florida has 251 people on death row.

-The average time they've waited for execution is more than 22 years.
+The average time they’ve waited for justice is more than 22 years.

 DeSantis is working through the list – and he’s not asking permission from Democrats to keep going.